mrphishxxx/stack-python-plone/README.md

 * everything is done for you and the instance is managed using supervisord
 * zopeskel for generating new plone packages quickly
 * a bunch of convenience commands for managing your Plone site remotely
+* If you are using Cloud9 IDE there is a custom approach noted below.

 ##Preparation (Install Tools)

-###Ubuntu or OSX
+###Ubuntu/Debian or OSX
-If you are on a unix terminal, the following command should work:
+If you are on a unix terminal, the following command should work (*Cloud9 IDE* users may skip this step):

     sudo easy_install pip
     sudo pip install -r requirements
     dotcloud setup

-###Cloud9 IDE
-If you are using *Cloud9 IDE* for development, the following commands will install the required tools.
-(See [[README.c9]] for an alternative approach):

-    source aliases
-    installc9tools

 ##Installation:
 In this step we prepare and create a new dotcloud stack (in our context this will become a server running Plone).
 Start by cloning the stack:

     plonestack=stackname
     git clone git://github.com/pigeonflight/stack-python-plone.git $plonestack
     cd $plonestack

+###Cloud9 IDE Specific step
+If you are using Cloud9 IDE the following commands will configure the dotcloud and c9 tools
+    source aliases
+    installc9tools

 Then create an instance of the stack at dotcloud using the 'create' and 'push':

     dotcloud create $plonestack